๐ŸชIntro to Astronomy

 Rotation affecting shapeHaumea (4-hour rotation creates elongation)

-Binary-like moon systemsPluto-Charon (shared center of mass)
+Binary-like moon systemsPluto-Charon (shared barycenter outside Pluto's surface)

 Surface composition indicatorsMakemake (bright methane ice), Ceres (water ice)

-Scattered disc dynamicsEris (highly eccentric 557-year orbit)
+Scattered disc dynamicsEris (highly eccentric ~557-year orbit)

 Potential habitability studiesCeres (subsurface ocean possibility)